SpoonX/aurelia-orm/doc/decorators.md

 ## @resource()

 This decorator is probably the most important one.
 Without it, aurelia-orm won't know what your **custom entity** is all about.
 The resource maps to the API endpoint it represents.
-Simply put, resouce `foo` maps to `/foo`.
+Simply put, resource `foo` maps to `/foo`.

 When left empty, the name of the class (.toLowerCase()) will be used as the resource name.
 This is usually fine.